siggi90/NumEval/README.md

     List Rational Roots
         list_rational_roots, returns a list of all rational roots from 'from' value to 'to' value.
     Is Prime
-        prime (deterministic) pass $closest_known_prime lower than the value being determined as the second parameter for fast results, use $weak=true for a very fast weak test. prime_alt (NumEval's old primality test (deterministic) (can be faster for determining individual values without knowing the closest known prime. prime_p (Pollard's Rho primality test) (deterministic)
+        prime (deterministic) Strength parameter configures strength of the function(default value is 8), pass $closest_known_prime lower than the value being determined as the second parameter for better validation, use $weak=true for a very fast weak test. prime_alt (NumEval's old primality test (deterministic))
+        prime_p (Pollard's Rho primality test) (deterministic)
     Absolute
     Negative